tiffanyfay/tiffanyfay.github.io/index.md

 </style>

 <img src="assets/img/tiffany.jpg" style="width:350px;float:left;margin-right:15px">
 Hey!
-I, am Tiffany and I am a technology advocate, technical content creator, and community enabler in the Cloud Native space.
+I am Tiffany and I am a technology advocate, technical content creator, and community enabler in the Cloud Native space.
 I most recently was a senior developer advocate at VMware.
 I was previously a software developer and developer advocate at Amazon, Docker, and Intel.
 I started off by graduating from Georgia Tech in electrical engineering.

 In my free time, I like to [travel](https://instagram.com/_tiffanyfay_) and [dabble in photography](https://instagram.com/tiffanyfayj) (I took this photo of me).
 You can find me on Twitter [@tiffanyfayj](https://www.twitter.com/tiffanyfayj) and everywhere else via [Linktree](https://linktr.ee/tiffanyfay).